Pathophysiology of Periodontitis

 The organisms trigger chronic release of inflammatory mediators, including cytokines, prostaglandins, and enzymes from neutrophils and monocytes.
 The resulting inflammation affects the periodontal ligament, gingiva, cementum, and alveolar bone.
 The gingiva progressively loses its attachment to the teeth, bone loss begins, and periodontal pockets deepen.
 With progressive bone loss, teeth may loosen, and gingiva recedes.
 Tooth migration is common in later stages, and tooth loss can occur.

 Modifiable risk factors that contribute to periodontitis include

 Addressing these conditions can improve the treatment outcomes of periodontitis.

-The classifications described here are based on the American Academy of Periodontology's (AAP) classification system for periodontal diseases and conditions (1999):
+The American Academy of Periodontology's (AAP, 2017) classification of periodontal diseases and conditions distinguishes 3 forms of periodontitis:

 Systemic diseases associated with hematologic disease that can manifest as periodontitis include

 Systemic diseases associated with genetic disorders that can manifest as periodontitis include

 Familial and cyclic neutropenia

 Leukocyte adhesion deficiency syndromes

 Infantile genetic agranulocytosis